jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 There's an attempt to fix issues with lost IMAP connections (to Office 365).
 Contrary to the original extension, EmailReplicas don't immediately disappear when the mail can not be seen anymore.
 It's stored for 7 more days after it's last seen.
-Benefit: if the email wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
+Benefit: if the e-mail wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
-If in the next run the IMAP connection functions properly, the email would be reprocessed as 'new' - which led to new tickets being created.
+If in the next run the IMAP connection functions properly, the e-mail would be reprocessed as 'new' - which led to new tickets being created.# CookbookPHP- how to implement renaming of columns, running queries during installation (ModuleInstallerAPI)